arhohuttunen/coding-revolution/content/post/test-readability/index.md

   - clean code
 ---

+In this article, we will learn different ways to improve test readability.
+Being able to understand what a test does increases the maintainability of the test.

+Tests document how the system should behave.
+They also act as self-verifying executable specifications.
+Sometimes we see these two things contradictory because of the level of details needed for different purposes.

 In a [previous article](/dry-damp-tests), we talked about how to remove duplication while at the same time making the code more descriptive.
 This article is a more practical guide concentrating on test readability and expressiveness.

 {{% toc %}}